 Due to the absence of an active market for the Company's common stock, the Company utilized methodologies in accordance with the framework of the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, to estimate the fair value of its common stock.
 In determining the exercise prices for stock options granted, the Company has considered the estimated fair value of the common stock as of the measurement date.
 The estimated fair value of the common stock has been determined at each grant date based upon a variety of factors, including the illiquid nature of the common stock, arm's-length sales of the Company's capital stock (including convertible preferred stock), the effect of the rights and preferences of the preferred stockholders and the prospects of a liquidity event.
-Among other factors are the Company's financial position and historical financial performance, the status of technological developments within the Company's research, the Company's competition and the current business climate in the marketplace.
-Significant changes to the key assumptions underlying the factors used could result in different fair values of common stock at each valuation date.
+Among other factors are the Company's financial position and historical financial performance, the status of technological developments within the Company's research, the composition and ability of the current research and management team, an evaluation or benchmark of the Company's competition and the current business climate in the marketplace.
+Significant changes to the key assumptions underlying the factors used could result in different fair values of common stock at each valuation date